It is incredible how rapidly technology has evolved, and Microsoft’s server technology is no exception.

 Customers like Allscripts rehosted dozens of applications running on thousands of virtual machines to Azure, where they can transform and develop new applications using more advanced Azure services.

-Microsoft has got you covered with new options
+Microsoft has got your business covered with new options

 New options to help you upgrade and adopt the innovative technologies to carry your organisation into the future now available.